If you are coming to Rome in December, you are in for a treat!

 During the day it's in the low 50's °F/low teens °C, and in the evenings it can still be quite chilly, in the mid 30's °F/single digits °C.

-My number one rule for sight-seeing in Rome, any time of year: be comfortable!
+My number one rule for sight-seeing in Rome, any time of year: be comfortable.

 This especially pertains to shoes.
-Sneakers, trainers, hiking shoes, good walking shoes: all these are fine and you will fit right in!
+Sneakers, trainers, hiking shoes, good walking shoes: all these are fine and you will fit right in.

-Rome in December can be chilly but at the beginning of December, there can even be balmy days.
+Rome in December can be chilly.
+But at the beginning of December, there can even be balmy days.

 Be prepared for changes in temperature between when the sun is out, and when it gets dark.

 And always wear or carry a scarf with you.